-- 7.1.
-For students with special needs who are not working toward the learning standards or learning outcomes of the curriculum but rather toward individualized goals or objectives in an IEP, the most appropriate form of reporting for the student should be determined by the School Based Team. - 7.2.
-If letter grades or performance (proficiency) indicators are used, it should be stated in the body of the student progress report that the grade or indicator is given in relation to the individualized goals and objectives and not in relation to provincial or Board Authority Authorized curriculum standards and core competencies.
+- 7.1 For students with special needs who are not working toward the learning standards or learning outcomes of the curriculum but rather toward individualized goals or objectives in an IEP, the most appropriate form of reporting for the student should be determined by the School Based Team. - 7.2 If letter grades are used, it should be stated in the body of the student progress report that the grade is given in relation to the individualized goals and objectives and not in relation to provincial or Board Authority Authorized curriculum standards and core competencies.